Samuel Charters: Life and work

+It was at this point that Charters was asked by Ken Goldstein of the fledgling Bluesville Line of Prestige Records to travel to Memphis to record Furry Lewis, and then Pink Anderson in Spartanburg, South Carolina.
+Sam recorded a number of other bluesmen during these travels, which in part led to his firing at Prestige.
+It also led to the creation of "The Blues," the first-ever blues movie shot in the heavily racist American South, shot by Sam and his wife Ann.
+After disappearing for many years, the film reappeared in a package entitled Searching for Secret Heros, created and distributed by Document Records in 2020.

 Charters's writings have been influential, bringing to light aspects of African-American music and culture that had previously been largely unknown to the general public, as well as publishing poetry and novels.
 His writings include numerous books on the subjects of blues, jazz, African music, and Bahamian music, as well as liner notes for numerous sound recordings.

 In 1963 and 1964 Charters managed the newly formed Prestige Folklore record label.
 From 1966 to 1970 he worked as a producer for the psychedelic, anti-war band Country Joe and the Fish (all albums except CJ Fish in 1970).
 He was also affiliated with the European Sonet Records label and in 1970 produced Rock Around the Country, an album by Bill Haley & His Comets, for Sonet.

 He became disenchanted with American politics during the Vietnam War and moved with his family to Sweden, establishing a new life there despite not being able to speak the language at first.
 He divided his time between Sweden (where he had Swedish citizenship, though maintaining his U.S. citizenship) and Connecticut.
 He helped produce the music of various Swedish musical groups and translated into English the works of the Swedish writer Tomas Tranströmer, who won the Nobel Prize for Literature in 2011.

-Charters's first marriage, at the age of 20, ended in divorce.
-In 1959, he married the writer, editor, Beat generation scholar, photographer, and pianist Ann Charters (b.
-1936), whom he met at the University of California, Berkeley during the 1954–55 academic year in a music class; she is a retired professor of English and American literature at the University of Connecticut.
-The two collaborated on many projects, particularly their extensive field recordings, as in the film "The Blues" (1962).
-In "The Day Is So Long and the Wages So Small", Charters described their musical adventures on Andros Island in the Bahamas in 1958.
-He had three children: the eldest, Samuel Charters V, was the product of his first marriage and is a marine architect living in New Orleans.
-The other two, Nora Charters and Mallay Occhiogrosso, reside in New York City.
-Nora, born in 1973, is a photographer, and Mallay, born in 1967, is a psychiatrist on the faculty of Weill Cornell Medical College.